 - Understand and write an information request procedure

 - Develop an internal data handling procedure

 - Understand and write a data security policy

 - Understand and write a personal data protection policy

 - Decide on training solutions for data privacy

 - Know the other necessary pieces of the data privacy plan

-- Help your organization write, implement, and review a data privacy plan
+- Help your organisation write, implement, and review a data privacy plan

 Writing a Data Privacy Plan

-A data privacy plan is the best way for an organization to document and enforce the privacy of the personal information they hold.
-The data privacy plan is comprised of a series of policies and procedures that govern the privacy practices within an organization.
+A data privacy plan is the best way for an organisation to document and enforce the privacy of the personal information they hold.
+The data privacy plan is comprised of a series of policies and procedures that govern the privacy practices within an organisation.
 In this session, students will learn about the elements of a data privacy plan.